abeleinin/leetcode/README.md

 # Leetcode

-Studying for technical interviews using neetcode.io.
+Solutions to leetcode questions for technical interview prep.

 ## Neetcode150